merenlab/merenlab.org/data/micr-obs-future/index.md

 ---

-As we started with all reference genome sequences in a single file but want to assess the quality of each in the next step, we need to separate `SAR11_June2024_bycontig.fa` into individual .fa files - one per reference genome.
+The first thing we did with these reference genomes in `SAR11_June2024_bycontig.fa`, is to separate them into individual .fa files - one per reference genome.
+We are doing this because we would like to assess the quality of each reference genome and dereplicate them in the next steps, and that requires them to be in separate files.

-For that, we used the following script and ran it in the same directory as we have the `SAR11_June2024_bycontig.fa` file.
+To perform that separation, we wrote the following script and ran it in the same directory that we have the `SAR11_June2024_bycontig.fa` file in (`fastaOriginal/`).
 ``` bash
 nano separateFasta.py
 ```

 content
 ``` python
 from collections import defaultdict